-8.1 Safeguarding children raises issues of confidentiality that must be clearly understood by all staff/volunteers in schools.

-8.2 All staff in schools, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly children's social care and the Police.

-8.3 If a child wishes to confide in a member of staff/volunteer and requests that the information is kept secret, the member of staff/volunteer will tell the child, in an appropriate manner to the individual needs of the child, that they cannot promise confidentiality and may need to pass the information on to help keep the child or other children safe.

-8.4 Staff/volunteers who receive information about children and their families in the course of their work should share that information within the expectations of the school's confidentiality policy and other relevant policies e.g. the safeguarding and safeguarding and child protection policy, SCSP inter-agency procedures.
+- 9.1 Safeguarding children raises issues of confidentiality that must be clearly understood by all staff/volunteers in schools. - 9.2 All staff in schools, both teaching and non-teaching staff, have a responsibility to share relevant information about the protection of children with other professionals, particularly children's social care and the Police. - 9.3 If a child wishes to confide in a member of staff/volunteer and requests that the information is kept secret, the member of staff/volunteer will tell the child, in an appropriate manner to the individual needs of the child, that they cannot promise confidentiality and may need to pass the information on to help keep the child or other children safe. - 9.4 Staff/volunteers who receive information about children and their families in the course of their work should share that information within the expectations of the school's confidentiality policy and other relevant policies e.g. the safeguarding and safeguarding and child protection policy, SCSP inter-agency procedures.

-9 Communication with Parents
+10. Communication with Parents

-9.1 The school will always discuss concerns with parents/carers and consent for any referrals should be sought unless to do so would:

-- Place the child at risk of significant harm or further risk of significant harm. - place a vulnerable adult at risk of harm - compromise any enquiries that need to be undertaken by children's social care or the police - 9.2 The school will endeavour to ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children.
+- 10.1 We will always discuss concerns with parents/carers and consent for any referrals should be sought unless to do so would: - Place the child at risk of significant harm or further risk of significant harm. - place a vulnerable adult at risk of harm - compromise any enquiries that need to be undertaken by children's social care or the police - 10.2 We will endeavour to ensure that parents have an understanding of the responsibilities placed on the school and staff for safeguarding children. - 10.3 We will working closely with parents to support them in safeguarding their child/ren by raising awareness of any such issues/concerns in the community, emerging hoaxes, challenges that may cause harm, online safety, monitoring, filtering and parental controls etc.

-10. Record Keeping
+11. Information Sharing and Record Keeping